Bucky is a little different. Please allow me to explain.

 16-1/2 inches tall.

-Hooter is a hopeless hooligan who has hay fever, a hernia, hemorrhoids and occasional heartburn after having hare for supper.
+Hooter is a hopeless hooligan who has hay fever, a hernia and occasional heartburn after having hare for supper.
 He has a slight hangover from mixing a Highball, Hot Buttered Rum and a Hairy Naval last night but he’s happy.
 A little Hair of the Dog might help.

 Anyway, Hooter is carved in white oak.